Written By:

 Start Strategizing!

 Now that you understand how to build a strong social media strategy, you might want to hit the ground running.
-However, it’s important to start off slow and not burn yourself out.
+However, it’s important to start slowly and not burn yourself out.
 Success is a long process.
 Consider utilizing online resources or asking for advice from someone who’s also trying to build a strong social media team in higher education.

 If you need some help structuring a social media post, download Pepperland’s Social Media Pre-Publishing Checklist.
 We provide you with the tools necessary to ensure that each post you publish is of top-notch quality and won’t get lost in your students’ feeds.